 The cornerstone of the new Gill range is The FG2 Tournament level suit.
 This is a serious technical foul weather gear garment developed for both professional and avid tournament anglers.
 The FG2 design addresses key challenges faced by these anglers: Staying dry and comfortable while delivering high performance.
 Great clothing on the water or off.

 My friends came back from the Kenai Peninsula in the exact area where the article is written about this was a few weeks ago in early September 2019.
-They used the snagging technique where it was legal and posted in the area they even had fillets packages boxed on dry ice and shipped back to where we live in Pennsylvania.
-I will be paying them a visit soon and trying my hand at the many different activities Alaska has to offer.
+They used the snagging technique where it was legal and posted in the area they even had fillet packages boxed on dry ice and shipped back to where we live in Pennsylvania.
+I will be visiting them soon and trying my hand at the many different activities Alaska has to offer.